 The Early Years Foundation Stage staff and SENDCo liaise with the staff and SENDCo of the pre-school settings that feed into the school to discuss and plan for the needs of pupils prior to admission to Gt and Lt Shelford CE (A) Primary School.
 The Year 6 staff and SENDCo liaise with secondary school staff to discuss and plan for the needs of pupils prior to transition to new schools.
 Parents/carers and pupils (in an age appropriate manner) are consulted regarding the transition arrangements for their children.

 6. Cultural Diversity:

 We are aware that the identification and assessment of children whose first language is not English needs special care.
-Lack of competence in English is dealt with sensitively and we make use of local sources of advice (e.g. Cambridge Race Equality and Diversity Service - CREDS) relevant to the ethnic or other group concerned.
+Lack of competence in English is dealt with sensitively

 7. Accessibility